lorenzosinisi/EscapeTactic/README.md

 ## MacOS touchbar vibration feedback (Haptic feedback for ESC key)

-When the programm is runnig, it will listen to the keypress ESC on the touchbar and give you an haptic feedback (trackpad vibrates)
+When the programm is running, it will listen to the keypress ESC on the touchbar and give you an haptic feedback (trackpad vibrates)

 ## Run it in a shell session